isabella232/devo-ps.github.io/source/blog/meteor-apps-on-devops.md

 ---
 collection: blog
-title: Meteor Apps on devo.ps
+title: Deploy Your Meteor Apps on Digital Ocean in 5 Minutes
 tags:
   - Meteor
   - MongoDB